josephthomas08/Election_Analysis/README.md

 ## Election Audit results

 The additional data requested for final audit of elction results Election commision requeste details about the following are attached in our resources in text format and pdf for ease of understanding.

-      1. the largest turnover of voters and percentage  was in the Denver county
+      ### The largest turnover of voters and percentage  was in the Denver county
-      2. The Voter turn out and percentage  in each county is as detailed below
+      ### The Voter turn out and percentage  in each county is as detailed below

-            * 1. Jefferson: 10.5% ( 38,855 votes)
+            *1. Jefferson: 10.5% ( 38,855 votes)
-           *  2. Denver: 82.8% (306,055 votes)
+            *2. Denver: 82.8% (306,055 votes)
-           *  3. Arapahoe: 6.7% (24,801 votes)
+            *3. Arapahoe: 6.7% (24,801 votes)